 Miss Amy, teacher and homeschooling writer

-So, you’ve done it, you’ve decided to take the plunge and home school your child.
+So, you’ve done it, you’ve decided to take the plunge and homeschool your child.
 Awesome!
 You’ve informed your child’s school and you’ve set up a space in your home for lessons.
 Now the only thing to decide is what your lessons will contain and how will you deliver them.
+It can be tricky to work out where to start when you first start to homeschool, but we’re here to help!

-The great news is that you don’t need to be a qualified teacher to be able to home educate, so there’s no need to check out the nearest teaching courses (unless you want to of course!).
+The great news is that you don’t need to be a qualified teacher to be able to undertake home schooling in the UK, so there’s no need to check out the nearest homeschooling courses (unless you want to of course!).
 As a home educator you also have a huge amount of freedom when it comes to deciding what to teach your child and you are under no obligation whatsoever to follow the National Curriculum, although many parents choose to do so.
+You're free to create your own method of home education; our homeschooling topics and activities can help you create your own work, whilst also covering the National Curriculum if you’d prefer to stay traditional.

-If you are new to teaching and education you might find the National Curriculum a good starting point from which to draft your own scheme of work, and from that foundation you could then tailor your curriculum to your child, their interests and abilities.
+If you are new to teaching and home schooling you might find the National Curriculum a good starting point from which to draft your own scheme of work, and from that foundation you could then tailor your home schooling curriculum to your child, their interests and abilities.
 The world really is your educational oyster and EdPlace is here to help you find that pedagogy pearl!

 Access thousands of homeschooling resources